-We have a stock incentive plan for employees and directors and an employee stock purchase plan.
+We have a stock incentive plan for employees and directors and an employee stock purchase plan, however, the employee stock purchase plan was suspended in 2017.
 Shares to be issued under these plans will be issued either from authorized but unissued shares or from treasury shares.

-We incur stock compensation expense for stock options, restricted stock units ("RSU"), performance restricted stock units ("PRSU") and in years prior to 2018 stock purchased under our employee stock purchase plan ("ESPP"), which was suspended in 2017.
+We incur stock compensation expense for stock options, restricted stock units ("RSU") and performance restricted stock units ("PRSU").
 We receive a tax benefit on stock compensation expense and direct tax benefits from the exercise of stock options and vesting of restricted stock units.
 We also have indirect tax benefits upon exercise of stock options and vesting of restricted stock units related to research and development tax credits which are recorded as a reduction of income tax expense.